jsenv/core/readme.md

 # Presentation

-`@jsenv/core` was first created to be able to write tests that could be executed in different browsers and even Node.js.
+`@jsenv/core` was first created to be able to write tests that could be executed in different browsers AND Node.js.
 In the end it became a tool covering the core needs of a JavaScript project:

 - A developer friendly environment
 - A bundler to optimize files for production